Processing of personal data

 Categories of personal data that are processed

-The categories of personal data that are processed are largely name and contact details of individuals that have contacted the Riksbank.
-In cases of redemption of banknotes and correspondent bank activities, there is also data on finances and account details.
-If the case refers to a legal entity/organisation of some kind with a specified contact person, it is this person’s name and contact details that are used.
+The categories of personal data that are processed are largely name, identity data and contact details of individuals that have contacted the Riksbank or that represents a legal entity/organisation that the Riksbank is in contact with as well as financial data.
 Cases that are registered are always given a registration number.

 Documents and messages sent to the Riksbank sometimes contain other types of personal data.
 This data is only processed by the document being added to the case in question.
 The data is not registered separately and is therefore not searchable in the register.